Transparent bar backgrounds

 However, to provide a more immersive viewing experience, PDFView and PDFViewController show content underneath bars and allow the user to tap to hide the navigation bar.
 Therefore, using bars with transparent backgrounds isn’t supported.

-Internally, PDFView uses the toolbarBackground(_:for:) modifier to set a visible background for navigation bars and tab bars on iOS 16 and later.
+Internally, PDFView uses the toolbarBackground(_:for:) modifier to set a visible background for navigation bars and tab bars.

 PDFViewController will automatically enable visible bar backgrounds in these simpler setups: